 Data Systems Manager

-Dr Christopher Davies completed a PhD in Statistics at the University of Adelaide, focussing on group-based trajectory modelling.
-His research interests include methods for comparing centres, and for longitudinal data.
-Chris conducts analyses for ANZDATA research projects and in collaboration with those in the nephrology community.
-Chris also provides statistical support for the generation of regular reports and the extraction of data for custom external requests.
+Dr Christopher Davies has a PhD in Statistics, focusing on group-based trajectory modeling.
+Chris leads and conducts analyses for ANZDATA research projects and provides statistical support for the generation of regular reports and the extraction of data for custom external requests.

 Postdoctoral Research Fellow